R3sid3ntD1023/BHive/README.md

 # BHive

- ##About
+## About
 A game engine created for educational purposes to learn how game frameworks and engines work on the backend.
 Created with C++ and OpenGL for graphics, it's one of my personal projects that I enjoyed working on and put most of time into.

-It features:
+## Features
 -Worlds, Components, Game Objects
 -Physics simulations (PhysX)
 -Sprites, Flipbooks, Sprite Sheets